dart-lang/site-www/src/tools/pub/cmd/pub-add.md

 $ dart pub add foo:'>=2.0.0 <3.0.1'
 ```

-If `dart pub add <package>:<constraint>` is an existing dependency,
+If the specified package is an existing dependency in your `pubspec.yaml`,
-it will instead update the existing constraint.
+`dart pub add` updates the dependency's constraint
+to the one specified in the command.

 ## Dev dependency